6.0 Study design#

 An adequate sample size (in terms of the total number of camera days) in multiple seasons is often required to capture seasonal variation in occupancy or detection rates.
 As a general guideline, Kays et al. (2020) recommended that cameras run for 3-5 weeks across 40-60 sites per array and that small-scale variation in detection probability across sites (e.g., microhabitats) should be accounted for in subsequent statistical analyses.

 Becker et al. (2022) evaluated how the effective detection distance of cameras changed across species, habitat type and season.
-[Effective deTOC_surv_guidelines_table_a from a camera that would give the same number of detections if all animals up to that distance are perfectly detected, and no animals that are farther away are detected; Buckland [1987], Becker et al. [2022]).
+Effective detection distance refers to the distance from a camera that would give the same number of detections if all animals up to that distance are perfectly detected, and no animals that are farther away are detected; Buckland [1987], Becker et al. [2022]).
 In general, deploying more cameras and/or for longer durations always resulted in more precise estimates (Becker et al., 2022).

 6.4.4 Species rarity#